balaustrada/dropbox_backup/README.md

 Python code to handle backups using the DROPBOX api.

 The usage is very simple:
-- -t defines the token from Dropbox needed to acces the Dropbox contnet.
+- -t defines the token from Dropbox needed to acces the Dropbox content.
 - -p defines the path to be backuped
 - -n defines the name of the folder where the backup will be stored (inside Dropbox).